ishatemsalem/ishatemsalem/README.md

 - Teammates: judyibraheem, hassaballah17, moadex2005, yayaelbasha

 > **Technical Note:**
-> During this project, as encouraged by the proctors, I benchmarked LLMs for translating psuedocode.
-While useful for boilerplate, frequent hallucinations, extremely long code, and a memory that forgot it was supposed to follow repeatedly prompted logic proved more time-consuming to debug than writing the algorithms from scratch.
+> During this project, as encouraged by the hackathon proctors, LLM tools were used for scaffolding and iteration, according to extensive prompts given in psuedo & logic.
->
-> Remaining structural inconsistencies are byproducts of this experiment.
-A lesson learned.

 ---